xitop/edzed/docs/sblocks.rst

   Like :class:`Input`, but after certain time after the ``'put'`` event replace the current value with the *expired* value.

-  An InputExp takes the same arguments as :class:`Input` plus two additional ones:
+  An ``InputExp`` takes the same arguments as :class:`Input` plus two additional ones:

-  - *duration*
+  :param duration:
     The default duration in seconds before a value expires.
-      Can be overridden on a per-event basis.
-Enter:
+    May be overridden on a per-event basis.
+The argument can be:

       - a numeric value, or
       - a :ref:`string with time units<Time intervals with units>`, or
       - ``None`` for no default duration.
 Without a default, every event must explicitly specify the duration.

-  - *expired*
+  :param expired:
     A value to be applied after expiration; must pass the validators.

   If a ``'duration'`` item (with the same format as *duration* argument) is present in the event data, it overrides the default duration.